 IsArchive

-Indicates your preference for importing the PST file into the user's file mailbox.
-There are two available choices:
+Specifies whether or not you want to import the PST file into the user's file mailbox.
+There are two options:

-Incorrectly imports the PST file into the user's main mailbox.
+FALSE Imports the PST file into the user's primary mailbox.

-Incorrectly importing the PST file into the user's mailbox is implied here.
-It assumes the user's mailbox is active.
-When you designate this parameter as TRUE and the user's mailbox is not active, the import process will be unsuccessful for that specific user.
-It's important to recognize that if an import fails for a user (due to the mailbox not being active and this attribute being set to TRUE), it won't impact the other users in the import task.
-If you choose to omit this parameter, the PST file will be imported into the user's main mailbox.
+FALSE Imports the PST file into the user's file mailbox.
+This assumes that the user's file mailbox is enabled.
+If you set this parameter to TRUE and the user's file mailbox is not enabled, the import will fail for that user.
+Note that if an import fails for a user (because your file is not enabled and this property is set to TRUE), the other users in the import job will not be affected.
+If you leave this parameter blank, the PST file is imported into the user's primary mailbox.

-Note: To import a PST file into a cloud-based mailbox for a user whose primary mailbox is local, simply set the parameter to TRUE and provide the email address associated with the user's local mailbox as the value for the Mailbox parameter.
+Note: To import a PST file into a cloud-based file mailbox for a user whose primary mailbox is local, just specify TRUE for this parameter and specify the email address for the user's local mailbox for the parameter Mailbox

 FALSE